scheme-requests-for-implementation/srfi-126/srfi-126.md

 Returns a newly allocated mutable hashtable that accepts arbitrary objects as keys, and compares those keys with `eqv?`.
 The semantics of the optional arguments are as in `make-eq-hashtable`.

+Booleans, characters, numbers, and symbols are never stored weakly or ephemerally in a hashtable returned by `make-eqv-hashtable`, regardless of its weakness attribute.

+*Rationale:* The possible allocation and reclamation of instances of these types is an implementation detail only.
+Within the semantics of Scheme, they are considered eternally alive, because a new instance that is `eqv?` to a previously alive instance may be reallocated at any point in a program.

 - `(make-hashtable hash-function equiv)` (procedure)
 - `(make-hashtable hash-function equiv k)`